online doctor logo

 What are the chances of a perianal abscess becoming a fistula?

 The chances of a perianal abscess becoming a fistula are relatively high, as the abscess can create an abnormal tunnel between the anal gland and the skin around the anus.
-The likelihood of a fistula forming can depend on various factors, such as the abscess’s size and location and the treatment’s promptness and effectiveness.
-If left untreated or not adequately treated, a perianal abscess will likely progress to a fistula, which can be more complicated to manage.
+Moreover, the likelihood of a fistula forming can depend on the abscess’s size and location and the treatment’s promptness and effectiveness.

 talk to online doctor 24/7 free